Wandsworth & Richmond Advocacy service

 • A safeguarding adult review

-If someone is detained under the Mental Health Act in the London Boroughs of Wandsworth or Richmond and they are normally resident in these Boroughs, or subject to a community treatment order or guardianship order, an advocate can explain their rights.
-If someone is accessing mental health services but are not on a section of the mental health act, they may still qualify for one of our other advocacy services.
+If someone is detained under the Mental Health Act in the London Boroughs of Wandsworth or Richmond, subject to a community treatment order or a guardianship order, an advocate can support them.

-The role of an NHS Complaints Advocate is to help individuals through the NHS Complaints process and support individuals through that process.
-At Rethink Mental Illness we understand that the process can be very difficult and can sometimes be overwhelming, however our Complaints Advocates are here to help you through that journey should you feel you wish to make a complaint about NHS Care, Treatment or Services.
+The role of Independent Health Complaints Advocacy is to help individuals through the NHS Complaints process.
+At Rethink Advocacy we understand that the process can be very difficult and overwhelming.
+Our Complaints Advocates are here to help you through that journey should you feel you wish to make a complaint about NHS Care, Treatment or Services.

 Our NHS Complaints Advocacy Service is free and independent of the NHS and is confidential.

-Our Complaints Advocacy Services provides Complaints Advocacy for individuals living in Wandsworth and Richmond.
+Our Complaints Advocacy is for individuals living in Wandsworth and Richmond.

 Though an complaints advocate can help you with many aspects of an NHS Complaint, we are unable to provide any legal or medical advice.